Epidural Spine Injection

-An interlaminar epidural injection is an injection into the spinal canal usually done to treat lower back and/or leg symptoms related to spinal canal narrowing or degenerative disease.
-Using X-ray guidance, we will inject an anesthetic and steroid into the tissues surrounding the spinal canal to help relieve your symptoms.
+An epidural injection helps treat low back symptoms related to canal narrowing or nerve compression from a disc herniation or degenerative disease.
+Using X-ray guidance, we inject an anesthetic and steroid around nerves into the spinal canal (interlaminar) to help relieve symptoms.

 HOW DO I PREPARE FOR MY PROCEDURE?